Unit 1 - Practice Quiz

 23 The Effective Annual Rate (EAR) will be greater than the Nominal Annual Rate (APR) when:

-A. Compounding is done annually.
+A. Compounding is done more frequently than annually.

-C. Compounding is done more frequently than annually.
+B. Compounding is done annually.

 24 The mathematical factor used to calculate the present value of a future cash flow is called the: